DickensJuma/Revil-Network/README.md

 The key steps of this activity are:
 1. Setup project and install dependencies
-2. Deploy a basic Social Network smart contract to the blockchain using Link
+2. Deploy a basic evil Network smart contract to the blockchain using Link
 3. Configure a front-end JavaScript file
-4. Run your decentralized Social Network application
+4. Run your decentralized evil Network application

 ### Setup